 We can help negotiate for terms that are in your best interest and fight for the things that are most important to you.
 We can also collaborate with other professionals like tax professionals, social workers, appraisers, etc. on your behalf to collect important data and present the best case.

 Our Divorce Attorneys in Spokane County Are Here to Help

 Family relationships are the most important influence on our personal lives.
 Our mission as a firm is to provide personalized client service that is attentive, understanding, and diligent throughout the entirety of your case.
 Our ultimate goal is to deliver highly successful legal results.

-David J. Crouse & Associates is well equipped to answer any questions and handle all divorce matters, whether agreed or contested, straightforward or exceedingly complex.
+Crouse Erickson is well equipped to answer any questions and handle all divorce matters, whether agreed or contested, straightforward or exceedingly complex.
 Call us today to see how we may be of service to you: 509-624-1380.